Ngā whakapai ārai waipuke o Te Ārai

 Option analysis

-A hydraulic model of the Te Ārai catchment is requirement to enable options assessments.
-The model needs to investigate the backwater effect from the Waipaoa River with recently increased stopbank flood heights.
+A hydraulic model of the Te Ārai catchment is required to enable option assessment.
+The model build is currently underway.
+It will investigate the backwater effect from the Waipaoa River, following recent increases to stopbank flood heights.

-Once complete, the model will enable assessment of mitigation options and will identify any secondary flows paths that could be enhanced and protected.
+Once complete, the model will support assessment of mitigation options and identify any secondary flows paths that could be enhanced, protected or managed to function effectively during a flood event.

 Preferred objectives

-The preferred option/s will be confirmed once Stage 1 works are completed.
-Identification, enhancement and legal protection (preferably with easements) of secondary flows paths, planning controls to prevent such paths from being compromised and community education are likely to be the preferred options.
+The preferred option(s) will be confirmed once Stage 1 works are completed.
+Key objective include the identification, enhancement and legal protection of secondary flow paths - preferably through easements, planning controls, or designations - to prevent these paths from being compromised or restricted.

-This is categorised as a complex project - cost benefit analysis will be done prior to Stage 2 approval and before any decision to proceed.
-Any works would also consider protecting the state highway as well as land.
+This is categorised as a complex project.
+A cost-benefit analysis will be done prior to Stage 2 approval and before any decision to proceed.
+Any proposed works will also consider protection of the state highway, as well as surrounding land and property.

 Programme

-The proposed programme for the resilience improvement project - it may change once investigations are complete.
+This is the proposed programme for the resilience improvement project.
+Timelines and scope may be adjusted once investigations are complete.

 Te Arai